csg-tokyo/jscall/README.md

 ```

 This returns `2`.
 The argument passed to `Jscall.exec` can be
-multipe lines.
+multiple lines.
 It is executed as source code written in JavaScript.

 `Jscall.exec` returns a resulting value.
 Numbers, character strings (and symbols), boolean values, and `nil` (and `null`)
 are copied when passing between Ruby and JavaScript.
 An array is shallow-copied.